hassannaeem53/Default-Risk-Predictor-using-Machine-Learning/README.md

 - **Bagging and Boosting**: In this method of merging the same type of predictions.
 Boosting is a method of merging different types of predictions.
 Bagging decreases variance, not bias, and solves over-fitting issues in a model.
 Boosting decreases bias, not variance.
 - **Feature Randomness**:  In a normal decision tree, when it is time to split a node, we consider every possible feature and pick the one that produces the most separation between the observations in the left node vs. those in the right node.
 In contrast, each tree in a random forest can pick only from a random subset of features.
 This forces even more variation amongst the trees in the model and ultimately results in lower correlation across trees and more diversification.

-#### Linear Discriminant Analysis
-- Linear Discriminant Analysis, or LDA, uses the information from both(selection and target) features to create a new axis and projects the data on to the new axis in such a way as to **minimizes the variance and maximizes the distance between the means of the two classes.**
-- Both LDA and PCA are linear transformation techniques: LDA is supervised whereas PCA is unsupervised – PCA ignores class labels.
-LDA chooses axes to maximize the distance between points in different categories.
-- PCA performs better in cases where the number of samples per class is less.
-Whereas LDA works better with large dataset having multiple classes; class separability is an important factor while reducing dimensionality.
-- Linear Discriminant Analysis fails when the covariances of the X variables are a function of the value of Y.

 ### Choosing the features
 After choosing LDA model based on confusion matrix here where **choose the features** taking in consideration the deployment phase.